spatie/laravel-responsecache/README.md

 The default class that handles these questions is `Spatie\ResponseCache\CacheProfiles\CacheAllSuccessfulGetRequests`.

-You can create your own cache profile class by implementing the ` Spatie\ResponseCache\CacheProfiles\CacheProfile`-interface.
+You can create your own cache profile class by implementing the ` Spatie\ResponseCache\CacheProfiles\CacheProfile` interface.
 Let's take a look at the interface:

 ```php
 interface CacheProfile